Active ingredient

 Driving and using machines

 Qtern is not expected to affect you being able to drive a car or use any tools or machines.
-If you feel dizzy while taking Qtern, do not drive or use any tools or machines.
-Taking this medicine can cause blood sugar levels to fall too low (hypoglycaemia), which may cause symptoms such as shaking, sweating and change in vision, and may affect your ability to drive and use machines.
+If you feel dizzy while taking this medicine, do not drive or use any tools or machines.
+Taking this medicine together with another medicine that lowers your blood sugar, such as a sulphonylurea, can cause too low blood sugar levels (hypoglycaemia).
+This may cause symptoms such as shaking, sweating and change in vision, and may affect your ability to drive and use machines.

 Qtern contains lactose